 Axos Bank First Checking offers a checking account where you can earn interest.
 It pays a 0.10% annual percentage yield on all balances.
-It is available for teens ages 13 to 17, with an adult account holder.
+It is available for teens ages 13 to 17, with a parent or guardian as the account owner.

 Axos First Checking boasts no monthly maintenance fee, no overdraft fee, and reimburses up to $12 per month in out-of-network ATM surcharges.

-Be aware that your child can only make $500 in debit card purchases per day and can only withdraw up to $100 per day at ATMs.
+Be aware that your child can only make $500 in purchases per day and can only withdraw up to $100 per day at ATMs.

-Axos Bank is consistently rated one of the best for online banking by top personal finance websites.
+Axos Bank is consistently rated one of the best online banks by top personal finance websites.
 The First Checking account is a straightforward way to teach teens financial independence and the ease of online banking.

 9. Connexus Credit Union Teen Checking Account

 Connexus is a top-rated credit union that’s easy to join with a one-time donation to become a member of the Connexus Association.
 The Connexus Credit Union Teen Checking account offers up to 2.0% annual percentage yield with zero monthly service fees, free ATM transactions within the Co-Op or MoneyPass networks, and overdraft protection with linked accounts.

 Kids ages 10 to 17 can open a teen checking account to earn a high APY.
 When they turn 18, the credit union will transition their teen account into a Connexus Innovative Checking account with no monthly fees.